Strivin0311/ai-learning/bases/math/optims/grad_descent.md

 # Gradient Descent Optimization
-*Here's some resources about Gradient Descending*
+*Here're some resources about Gradient Descending*

 ## Paper